Home » Calcium Deficiency in Parrots (7 Signs of Hypocalcaemia)

 • Dried figs.

-Add UV lighting to the bird’s cage or aviary if it’s the wrong season or the local climate is unsuitable.
+Add UV lighting to the cage or aviary if it’s the wrong season or the local climate is unsuitable.

 Calcium Supplements And Cuttlebone